DanielWeber-Sec/grc-security-portfolio/isms-project/05_policies/README.md

 ╚══════╝╚══════╝ ╚═════╝ ╚═════╝ ╚═╝  ╚═╝╚═╝   ╚═╝      ╚═╝       ╚═╝      ╚═════╝ ╚══════╝╚═╝ ╚═════╝╚═╝╚══════╝╚══════╝
 ```╚═════╝ ╚══════╝╚═╝ ╚═════╝╚═╝╚══════╝╚══════╝
 ```
-# 05 – Security Policies
+# Security Policies

+## Objective

+To define clear, concise, and implementable security policies aligned with ISO 27001 requirements.

 ---

-## Overview
+## Approach

-This section defines key security policies forming the foundation of the ISMS.

-The policies translate security requirements into clear, enforceable rules and procedures.
+Policies are designed to:

+- Be understandable and actionable
+- Support accountability and governance
+- Align with real operational processes

 ---

-## Scope
+## Key Decisions

-The policies apply to all systems, users, and processes within the defined ISMS scope.
+- Focus on clarity over formal complexity
+- Ensure policies are usable in day-to-day operations
+- Align policies with risk assessment and control objectives

 ---

-## Policy Set

-The following core policies are included:

-- Access Control Policy
-- Incident Response Policy
-- Backup Policy
-- Acceptable Use Policy

----

-## Objective
+## Outcome

-The objective is to ensure:

-- consistent and enforceable security practices
+- Structured set of policies supporting ISMS governance
-- clear responsibilities and expectations
+- Clear responsibilities and expectations
-- alignment with ISO 27001 control requirements

----

-## Note

-These policies are intentionally simplified but structured to reflect real-world implementation and audit readiness.
+- Foundation for audit readiness and compliance